pycontribs/pyrax/docs/autoscaling.md

-# Autoscaling
+# Auto Scale

 ## Basic Concepts
-Autoscale is a service that enables you to scale your application by adding or removing servers based on monitoring events, a schedule, or arbitrary webhooks.
+Auto Scale is a service that enables you to scale your application by adding or removing servers based on monitoring events, a schedule, or arbitrary webhooks.

 Please note that _this is a Rackspace-specific service_.
 It is not available in any other OpenStack cloud, so if you add it to your application, keep the code isolated if you need to run your application on non-Rackspace clouds.

-Autoscale functions by linking three services:
+Auto Scale functions by linking three services:

 * Monitoring (such as Monitoring as a Service)
-* Autoscale API
+* Auto Scale API
 * Servers and Load Balancers

 ## Workflow

-An Autoscaling group is monitored by Rackspace Cloud Monitoring.
-When Monitoring triggers an alarm for high utilization within the Autoscaling group, a webhook is triggered.
-The webhook calls the autoscale service, which consults a policy in accordance with the webhook.
+A _scaling group_ is monitored by Rackspace Cloud Monitoring.
+When Monitoring triggers an alarm for high utilization within the scaling group, a webhook is triggered.
+The webhook calls the Auto Scale service, which consults a policy in accordance with the webhook.
 The policy determines how many additional Cloud Servers should be added or removed in accordance with the alarm.

 Alarms may trigger scaling up or scaling down.
-Scale down events always remove the oldest server in the group.
+Scale-down events always remove the oldest server in the group.

 Cooldowns allow you to ensure that you don't scale up or down too fast.
 When a scaling policy runs, both the scaling policy cooldown and the group cooldown start.
 Any additional requests to the group are discarded while the group cooldown is active.
 Any additional requests to the specific policy are discarded when the policy cooldown is active.

-It is important to remember that Autoscale does not configure anything within a server.
+It is important to remember that Auto Scale does not configure anything within a server.
 This means that all images should be self-provisioning.
 It is up to you to make sure that your services are configured to function properly when the server is started.
 We recommend using something like Chef, Salt, or Puppet.

-## Using Autoscaling in pyrax
+## Using Auto Scale in pyrax
-Once you have authenticated, you can reference the Autoscaling service via `pyrax.autoscale`.
-That is a lot to type over and over in your code, so it is easier if you include the following line at the beginning of your code:
+Once you have authenticated, you can reference the Auto Scale service via `pyrax.autoscale`.
+That is a lot to type again and again in your code, so it is easier if you include the following line at the beginning of your code:

     au = pyrax.autoscale